-PRAGUE, 16 JULY 2017 – Technologists from Turkey Blocks, Article 19, the Center for Democracy & Technology, ACLU, Internet Society, Derechos Digitales and a coalition of developers and policy experts from civil society today presented at IETF a series of new Open Source technology concept implementations which will shed light on the extent of industry compliance with censorship and content takedown requests internationally.
+PRAGUE, 16 JULY 2017 – Technologists from Turkey Blocks, Article 19, the Center for Democracy & Technology, ACLU, Internet Society, Derechos Digitales and a coalition of developers and policy experts from civil society today presented at IETF a series of new Open Source technology concept implementations.
+The engineering initiative, recognised as Best New Work by a panel of expert judges at the conference, sheds light on the extent of industry compliance with censorship and content takedown requests.

 — Turkey Blocks (@TurkeyBlocks) July 16, 2017

 The tools, presented at the IETF99 hackathon, comprise two HTTP probe engines, a Chrome browser extension, and a WordPress extension interconnected with a realtime brokering server to collect and classify Internet-scale observation reports.
 The system has been designed to expose and better understand use of HTTP status code 451, indicating legally withheld content using modern network analysis techniques.